ezsystems/commerce-documentation/docs/guide/user_management/customer_center/customer_center_cookbook.md

 2\.
 Add this new Field to the form configuration as a dynamic field.
 First choose the [form field type](https://symfony.com/doc/3.4/reference/forms/types.html) which defines how the field should be rendered.

 3\.
 Add validation and other settings.
-The options depends on the form field type.
+The options depend on the form field type.

 ``` yaml
 siso_customer_center.default.form.request_user: